 Whole school vote following a week of campaigning for Head Boy and Head Girl

-Our Fair Trade Ambassadors were elected after our first Fair Trade Fortnight
+Our Fair Trade Ambassadors are elected and lead Fair Trade Fortnight every year

-Visit from local MP, Damian Hinds to the school
+Our local MP, Damian Hinds has visited the school

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 This is also reinforced through:

 Clear school expectations based on our Christian values

 Focus on UNICEF rights of the child

 Taking part in competitions and tournaments at other schools